fixcore/BlizzCMS/README.md

 * Download the web page
 * Go to your url and at the end write / install
 * Fill all requested fields without ignoring
-* In the last step you will have to put your url, using http or https and an / at the end, example: http: mydomain.com/
+* In the last step you will have to put your url, using http or https and an / at the end, example: http://mydomain.com/
 * Press the last button which ends the process
 * A red advertisement will appear asking you to delete your install folder
 * Delete your install folder manually and go back to your main url